 My wife and I recently got a call from a local journalist, who said he wanted to interview us about our reasons for moving to Nagiso, and about how we found life here.
-We agreed, and a few days later he visited our house to interview us.
+We agreed, and a few days later he visited our house for an interview.

 It’s a very short piece, and I won’t bore you by translating it all.
 It’s mostly about how we both started to really like Nagiso after coming here a few times on hiking trips (which is true), and then eventually decided to move here (which is also true).

-In the interview I also made an impassioned speech to the journalist about how my current job is translating/interpreting, and teaching English on the side, but that I was interested in working in non-English related fields, learning about organic farming, and exploring how I could contribute to building an eco-friendly, sustainable community in Nagiso in these uncertain times of global pandemic, economic crashes, and encroaching climate change – this was edited down to “he wants to find work teaching English and translating”.
+In the interview I also made an impassioned speech to the journalist about how I used to teach English, but that my current job is translating/interpreting, and that I’m interested in working in non-English related fields, learning about organic farming, and exploring how I could contribute to building an eco-friendly, sustainable community in Nagiso in these uncertain times of global pandemic, economic crashes, and encroaching climate change – this was edited down to “he wants to find work teaching English and translating”.